abhijeet-godspeed/notes/QA-Engineer-v3/QA-Document-Writer.md

 #### 3.5: TODO Summary and User Interaction

 - After writing all test cases, summarize outstanding TODOs and ask the user whether to resolve TODOs or proceed.
+- TODO Resolution and User Guidance Protocol for Functional Test Strategies

+- **Whenever any TODOs are present in the strategy document:**
+  1. **Prompt the User:**
+     After listing TODOs, always ask the user if they would like assistance in resolving them.
+  2. **Clarification Offer:**
+     If the user indicates they want help, explain each TODO in simple, clear terms so the user understands what information or clarification is needed.
+  3. **Assistance Loop:**
+     If any TODO is unclear to the user, ask follow-up questions or provide further explanation as needed, ensuring the user knows exactly what is required to resolve each outstanding item.
+  4. **No Assumptions:**
+     Never attempt to resolve TODOs independently or make assumptions.
+Always wait for explicit user input before proceeding with TODO resolution.
+  5. **Final Approval:**
+     After TODOs are resolved, confirm with the user before marking the strategy as complete.

 #### 3.6: Final Strategy Verification